 The daily, standard tour is presented as a narrative timeline starting with the oldest building and going through the major period and style changes to end in present day.
-A variety of building types are examined including homes, public buildings, and houses.
+A variety of building types are examined including homes, public buildings, and commercial structures.
 We will talk about the reasons people used various materials and building techniques, what they were trying to convey by choosing specific styles, and how all of this fits into the context of Savannah’s urban design.

 The following is a chronological list of buildings and styles that you might see on the tour.
 Not all of the buildings listed will be examined in depth and other buildings that are not on the list may be used in place of them.